RosettaCommons/demos/tutorials/minimization/minimization.md

 As mentioned in the caveat above, a user invoking the minimizer, particularly with a MoveMap, should be mindful of the foldtree.
 The default foldtree has residue 1 of chain A as the root, with residue 2 as a child of 1, residue 3 as a child of 2, *etc.*, and with jumps to the first residue of any additional chain or chains.
 Any moveable degree of freedom affects every residue downstream of it in the foldtree, even if that residue's degrees of freedom are fixed by the MoveMap.
 As a concrete example, let's consider the case of a 20-residue pose with a default foldtree, with a MoveMap that prevents movement of backbone DoFs for residues 8 through 20.
 Energy-minimization would change backbone degrees of freedom for residues 1 through 7, swinging residues 8 through 20 through space in the process (though residues 8 through 20 could not move *relative to one another*, in this case).

-#### Description of the move map file format
+#### Description of the movemap file format
-Each line in the move map file identifies a jump, residue, or residue range, followed by the allowed degrees of freedom.
+Each line in the movemap file identifies a jump, residue, or residue range, followed by the allowed degrees of freedom.
 These entities may be specified as follows:
 ```
 RESIDUE <#> <BB/CHI/BBCHI/NO>         # a single residue <#> followed by a single option (pick one of the four)
 RESIDUE <#1> <#2> <BB/CHI/BBCHI/NO>   # a range of residues from <#1> to <#2> followed by a single option (again, pick one)